Outreach & Service

 On fifth Sundays of the month, Christ Church volunteers spend the afternoon cooking a meal to serve at the Interfaith Works Women's Center, a transitional shelter for women dealing with mental health and addictions issues.
-In October, we gear up for the Diocesan Hunger Fund’s annual Hunger Walk.
+We also support the Diocesan Hunger Fund.
 The Hunger Fund provides grants to soup kitchens and food pantries throughout the Diocese, allowing us to join with other parishes and extend our reach.
 Rise Against Hunger (formerly Stop Hunger Now) is a popular international feeding program in which members of the congregation gather once a year to pack as many as 20,000 dehydrated meals.
 These meals are shipped to schools, orphanages, and community centers in the developing world.

 Homelessness and Unemployment